DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/connectivity-power/overview.rst

     .. note::
         On disconnect, follow the procedure in reverse, disconnect mains power first.
         |br| Ensure that all connections are screwed in tightly.
-The coupling nut of the M12 screw connectors can in some cases be hard do screw in.
-However, when installed correctly they provide a robust and reliable connection.
         |br| Check :ref:`System Requirements` for performance considerations

     Use the AC/DC adapter supplied with the unit to ensure compliance with emission and immunity standards.

-    The DaoAI BP Small camera is protected against reverse polarity and against overheating by a thermistor that physically removes the power.

     The DaoAI BP Small camera uses Ethernet communication and needs 1 Gbps for  performance.